Real Estate Investment Trusts (REITs) 8 questions answered

 Good to know

-• A rise in interest rates can reduce the value of the units, as investors can then choose other more profitable investments.
-A trust’s income may also decrease if it needs to renegotiate mortgage debts at higher rates.
+- A rise in interest rates can reduce the value of the units due to higher borrowing costs.
+Investors can then choose other more profitable investments.
+A trust’s income may decrease if it needs to renegotiate mortgage debts at higher rates.

-• Risk also depends on the type and performance of properties owned by a trust and the competence of its managers.
+- Risk also depends on the type and performance of properties owned by a trust and the competence of its managers.
+The quality of the properties can also affect the value of a REIT's units.

-• Like other sectors, the real estate rental market is cyclical, with periods of growth and downturn.
+- Like other sectors, the real estate rental market is cyclical, with periods of growth and downturn.
+The state of the rental market will therefore have an effect on a REIT depending on its real estate sector.

 End of the insight